HyperviewHQ/hyperview_docs/documentation/user-guide/search/index.md

 ## Advanced Search-only features

 Apart from the features described in the previous section, Advanced Search lets you apply filters, add or remove grid columns, save searches, and perform generic grid operations such as exporting records.
+The filters, columns, and saved searches described below apply to the **Assets** tab (asset search); the **Sensors** tab provides its own equivalents, described in {ref}`sensor-search`.

 :::{note}
 A single Advanced Search query can return a maximum of 10,000 rows.